 Social Events and Outings

-Socializing is essential in assisted living.
+Socializing is important in assisted living.
 Good homes host events like birthday parties and monthly meetings.
 They also offer free rides for personal trips and appointments, helping residents stay in touch with the community.

 Making the Final Selection